GDIK2022/GDIK-GeoComponent-Suite/README.md

 ### \<gdik-input\>

 The `<gdik-input>` element is used to create interactive map controls for web-based forms in order to accept geometries from the user.
 Geometries can be points, lines and polygons drawn by the user.
-User input data can be accessed by using the *feature* attribute.
+User input data can be accessed by using the *value* attribute.
 Input data is also submitted when the surrounding form is submitted.

 The element can be customized by providing an URL pointing to a config file to the *config-url* attribute.
 The config file is based on masterportalAPI config schema documented in the [masterportal project](https://bitbucket.org/geowerkstatt-hamburg/masterportal/src/dev/).